How to Change Your Name in Scotland

 Deed Polls

 A deed poll is a legal document that records your name change.
 It states that you're abandoning your old name and adopting your new name for all purposes.
+Deed polls are used across the United Kingdom, including in Scotland, and all UK organisations are required to accept them.

-You sign a deed poll in front of two independent witnesses.
 The witnesses must be adults who know you but aren't related to you and don't live at your address.
-Friends, colleagues, or neighbours are suitable witnesses.
+Friends, colleagues or neighbours are suitable witnesses.

 Learn more about how deed polls work in our